violetwei/Programming-Language-Paradigms/README.md

 This course will study programming paradigms; functional programming, imperative programming and object-oriented programming.

-1. Procedural abstraction, functions as “first-class” citizens.
+- Procedural abstraction, functions as “first-class” citizens.

-2. Data abstraction.
+-  Data abstraction.

-3. The notion of state.
+- The notion of state.

-4. Object-oriented programming.
+- Object-oriented programming.

-5. Type systems, polymorphism and genericity.
+- Type systems, polymorphism and genericity.

-6. Streams and lazy evaluation.
+- Streams and lazy evaluation.

-7. Language processing techniques
+- Language processing techniques

-All assignments will be using the LearnOCaml environment.
+All assignments are done using the LearnOCaml environment.